-- Procedures are being used that will cause minimal possibility of jeopardy or danger to human subjects even with responses to research questions. - Data will be collected from present events or endeavors for any purposes unrelated to research. - Any risk to human participants must be practical because it may correlate to any advantage to the participants and also to any anticipated research significance. - Anonymity and privacy will be guaranteed and upheld. - Data will be supervised to establish and ascertain participant privacy (The Commission, 1979).
+- 1. Procedures are being used that will cause minimal possibility of jeopardy or danger to human subjects even with responses to research questions. - Data will be collected from present events or endeavors for any purposes unrelated to research. - 3.
+Any risk to human participants must be practical as it may correlate to any advantage to the participants and also to any anticipated research significance. - 4.
+Anonymity and privacy will be guaranteed and upheld. - 5.
+Data will be supervised to establish and ascertain participant privacy (The Commission, 1979).

-Investigators navigating the IRB process must be certain that all human participants are equally considered for participation in the research, requiring honest and equitable treatment, without favoritism.
-Any research inconveniences and obligations must be distributed impartially.
-Moreover, investigators must plan research in a way that ensures that all human participants will share any advantages, help, or profit that arise from the research process.
-Investigators must explain how they will meet two primary conditions that are established on justice: (a) participants were chosen fairly and impartially, and (b) vulnerable human subjects or population of convenience were not taken advantage of or abused (The Commission, 1979).
+Investigators navigating the IRB process must be certain that all human participants receive justice as federally required by The Belmont Report.
+Justice is defined as regarding all human participants honestly and equitably without favoritism.
+Justice further requires the researcher to propose research where any research inconveniences and obligations are distributed impartially.
+Also, The Belmont Report demands that investigators plan research in a way that ensures that all human participants will share any advantages, help, or profit that arise from the research process.
+Investigators must explain how they will meet two conditions that are established on justice.
+Justice research regulations include: (a) participants were chosen fairly and impartially; and (b) vulnerable human subjects or population of convenience were not taken advantage of or abused (The Commission, 1979).